MehdiZare/langchain-fmp-data/README.md

 # langchain-fmp-data

-This package contains the LangChain integration with FmpData
+This package contains the LangChain integration with FMPData

 ## Installation